esl/MongooseIM/doc/operation-and-maintenance/known-issues.md

 It happened when the default config was a subset of the schema and the client hasn't provided these values when a room was created.

+Please note that this issue was resolved from MIM 3.6.0 onwards as the `default_config` option was deleted.

 ### How to fix this?

 You have to iterate over all rooms in the DB (`muc_light_rooms` table) and add missing entries to the `muc_light_config` table.
 Every option is inserted as a separate row and is stored as plain text, so it should be straightforward.

-Let's say you were using the following config:
+Let's say you were using the following config in `mongooseim.cfg`:

 ```
 {config_schema, [